Federal League Park

-Federal League Park or just Federal Park (also known as Greenlawn Park) is the name of a former baseball park in Indianapolis, Indiana, United States.
-The park was home to the Indianapolis Hoosiers of the Federal League in 1914.
-The park was constructed in 1913 and subsequently demolished in 1916 after the failure of the league.
+Federal League Park is the name of two different former baseball parks in Indianapolis, Indiana, United States.
+Both were used by Indianapolis Hoosiers of the Federal League.

+First Federal League Park

+The first Federal League Park was built within Riverside Park for the 1913 season, when the Federal League was still considered a minor league.
+Its location was typically given as "30th Street and Riverside Park" in local advertisements.

+Second Federal League Park

+The second Federal League Park, also known as Federal Park, was built on part of the property known as Greenlawn Park, a former cemetery.

+In 1914, the Federal League declared itself to be a major league, and a new Federal League Park was built for the Indianapolis franchise.

 The street location of the park was conventionally given in newspapers and city directories as "Kentucky Avenue and West Street".
 The location is more precisely described as Kentucky Avenue and a railroad track (southeast, center field); Oliver Street (south, right field); White River (some distance west, first base); and "Old Greenlawn Cemetery" (north, third base).
 Henry Street teed into Kentucky across from the left field area.
 West Street itself intersected Kentucky (and still does) about half a block to the northeast of the ballpark, where Kentucky ends and South Street begins.

-The dimensions of the ballpark were:
+The dimensions of the Kentucky Avenue ballpark were: